Visyond/website-hugo/site/content/faq/faq-page-title.md

               overwrite the existing ones.
 Nobody, including the project owner, can modify data entered by others.
           - answer: >-
+              <strong>You easily manage scenarios.</strong> Create and compare
+              scenarios on-the-fly with just a few clicks during meetings or presentations, and quickly identify which business drivers change between scenarios.
+          - answer: >-
               <strong>You decide who sees and interacts with specific worksheets
               and dashboards.</strong> Share only specific worksheets, reports and dashboards with specific people for better control over